BlusterTamal/Software-Engineering-and-Information-System_Cricket-Scorer/README.md

 ## 📋 About

-Cricket Scorer Cricket Scoring System is a comprehensive mobile application designed for professional cricket match management.
+"Cricket Scorer" is a comprehensive mobile application designed for professional cricket match management.
 Built with Flutter and Appwrite, it provides real-time scoring, tournament management, player statistics, and automated tournament standings with Net Run Rate (NRR) calculations.

 ### 🎯 Course Details